 We’ll help you uncover the academic and developmental factors that are interfering with your success.

-The College Restoration Program is an academic intervention program.
+The College Restoration Program, (CRP) is a one semester academic intervention program.
 We believe that your academic performance is based on more than your intelligence.
 Your success in your courses is a reflection of how you learn, the study strategies you use, and your attitude and self-awareness.
 Self-awareness is crucial to your success as a student.

-If you are experiencing significant academic difficulty, including academic suspension, we can help to improve your performance with the appropriate training and support.
+If you are facing academic probation or academic suspension, CRP can help to improve your performance through a combination of classes in academic strategies, wellness, and one-on-one mentoring support.

 Our classes are designed to help you identify and address the factors that are contributing to your academic difficulty.